idalr/SubjectivityClassification2023/README.md

 ## Reproduction Instructions

-1. To reproduce the evaluation results, please run the evaluation.py file
+1. To reproduce the evaluation results, please run the evaluation.py file.
+This could take up to 10-20 mins to complete
 2. To reproduce the model training, please refer to the notebook related to the models of interest under inside the project folder

 ## Project description